News

 Response: But the rules allow it... and... and... it's the closest thing we have to a wizard battle, so... we gotta keep it...

 Solution: Change the rule.
 I know it is officially legal... but, honestly, it is indefensible.
-If you want a wizard's duel, check out Arcane Eye's suggestions for a mini game where that can happen just as you imagine.
+If you want a wizard's duel, click the link to checkout our Spell Duel homebrew mechanics, where to spellcasters can sling spells just as you imagine!

-Which DnD Spellcasting Change Will You Suggest to Your DM?
+Conclusion: Which 5e Counterspell Change Will You Suggest to Your DM?

 Counterspell problems